 Hip Hop Karaoke Montreal: The Rules

 As long as you stay away from performing original material and refrain from using the n-word under any and all circumstances -- HHKmtl team suggests jigga, player, brother, ninja and ginger as alternatives -- you're good to go.

 Hip Hop Karaoke Montreal: When?
 Where?

-HHKmtl is usually held on a monthly basis --the last or second to last Thursday of the month-- at Le Belmont (map).
+HHKmtl used to be held on a monthly basis on the last or second to last Thursday of the month but as if 2014, the event started being held on a more infrequent, seasonal basis at Le Belmont (map).